-Almost all bonuses in casinos are subject to the so-called bonus turnover requirement.
+Almost all bonuses in casinos are subject to what is called the bonus turnover requirement.

-This type of procedure was particularly popular at the beginning of this century, when the first online casinos aggressively fought for players and offered huge amounts of bonuses to attract them.
+This type of bonus giveaway was particularly popular at the beginning of this century when the first online casinos were in fierce competition and aggressively fighting for players by offering huge cash bonuses to attract new players.

-The required turnover is a multiple of the free bonus that you must first wager in the casino to “unlock” the bonus, i.e. to have the ability to transfer the money to your account or credit card.
+The required bonus turnover is the multiple of the amount of the free bonusthat you must first wager in the casino to “unlock” the bonus, and have the ability to transfer the money to your account or credit card.
 How does this work in practice?

 Let’s start with the bonus:

-Usually, you will find information about this requirement at the end of the text promoting the bonus or on a separate page with the promotion terms and conditions.
+Usually, you will find information about this requirement at either the end of the text promoting the bonus or on a separate page with the promotion terms and conditions.
 Be sure you read them, so you understand clearly.
-But to help you out, remember that Mobile-Casino-Review.com promotes only fair, reliable casinos that always clearly inform players about the conditions of withdrawing bonuses.
+But to help you out, remember that Mobile-Casino-Review.com only promotes fair, reliable casinos that always clearly inform players about the conditions of withdrawing bonuses.

 Sounds like a lot of playing?
 Unless you are an extra lucky person, it is.
-However, unfortunately, that’s not the end your troubles with withdrawing bonuses!
+However, unfortunately, that’s not the end of your troubles with withdrawing bonuses!

 Required turnover, required games, required limits…

-With time, casinos noticed that professional bonus hunters bet in table games in a way that minimised their chances of losing, while maximizing the sum of the turnover (for example, by betting on both red and black in roulette, thus only risking losing the bet if they got a zero).
+Over time, casinos noticed that ‘professional bonus hunters’ only bet on table games that minimised their chances of losing, while at the same time maximized the sum of the turnover -For example, by betting on both red and black in roulette, the player only risks losing the bet if they land on zero.

 Bookmakers, for which bonuses are also a very popular item to draw new customers have instituted similar restrictions.
-For example, bookmakers often impose a minimum bet level on players for particular matches, or they count the required turnover only for odds higher than a certain limit (e.g. only events at odds greater than 1.6).
+For example, bookmakers often impose a minimum bet level on players for playing particular matches, or they may count the required turnover only for odds higher than a certain limit (e.g. only events at odds greater than 6 to 1).

 Bonuses – help or a trap?

-If you are a clever player – and since you are taking the time to read this article, we assume you most likely are – you may think that a free bonus is nothing more than a trap to attract you.
-You pay, you get something extra, but there’s no way you can withdraw it.
-You have to play, play, play then by the time you have made the required turnover (if that ever happens) you will lose everything and there is nothing left to withdraw.
+If you are a clever player – and since you are taking the time to read this article, we assume you most likely are – you may think that a free bonus is nothing more than a trap set to attract you.
+You pay, you get something extra, but except for a miracle, there’s no way you can actually withdraw it.
+You figure you will have to play, play, play then by the time you have made the required turnover (if that ever happens) you will lose everything and there is nothing left to withdraw.

 Does that mean that bonuses are a scam?
-Yes and no. You cannot blame casinos for being more careful about giving out bonuses, and the conditions for their withdrawal are almost unrealistic.
-This is due to the many cases of abuse committed by players from poorer countries, who often created accounts for the whole family and used what were formerly very simple rules to gain free bonuses.
-Therefore, even today in some casino’s terms and conditions, you may still find today that players from certain countries are not entitled to bonuses.
+Well, yes and no. You cannot blame casinos for being careful about giving out free cash bonuses, however the conditions for their withdrawal can be almost unrealistic.
+The reason can be traced back to the many cases of abuse committed by players, especially those from poorer countries, who often created accounts for their whole family and used what were formerly very simple rules to gain free bonuses.
+Therefore, even today in some casino’s terms and conditions, you may still find that players from certain countries are not entitled to receive bonuses.

 Unwanted bonus – what to do?

 What should players do if they are not convinced forced bonuses are a good idea and feel there will be no chance to withdraw them?

-- Firstly, good online casinos, such as those recommended by Mobile-Casino-Review, let the players decide whether they will accept the bonus or not.
+- First, all good online casinos, such as those we recommended here at Mobile-Casino-Review, let the players decide whether they will accept the bonus or not.
 If you are making a deposit for the first time, you can simply not accept the bonusand play using only your own money, without having to face all the penalties and rigamarole of withdrawing winnings.

-- Second, some casinos do not give bonuses at all, and the rest are only activated after you enter the bonus code, thus you can decide yourself whether you want to play to release the bonus.
+- Second, some casinos do not offer bonuses at all, or if they do, they are only activated after you enter a bonus code, therefore you can decide yourself whether you want to release the bonus or not.

 Bonuses in online casinos – summary

-Bonuses are an interesting offer which increases the attractiveness of each casino available on your mobile device.
+Bonuses are an interesting offer which of course for most, increases the attractiveness of the many casinos available on your mobile device.
 Unfortunately, like most free things in life there is a catch and to actually be able to eventually withdraw the free bonus money you have to play a lot (and naturally risk much more as well).
 You know enough now to decide for yourself.
-If you feel it is worth the risk, then take advantage of this free money and try multiplying the money.
-On the other hand, if you don’t like all the strings attached to bonuses and prefer to play using your own money which you can withdraw quickly, then make a very small first deposit or reject any unwanted bonuses.
+If you feel it is worth the risk, then take advantage of the bonus offer and try multiplying the money.
+On the other hand, if you don’t like all the strings attached to bonuses and prefer to play using strictly your own money which you can withdraw quickly, then make a very small first deposit or reject any unwanted bonuses.

 In any case, ALWAYS carefully read the TERMS AND CONDITIONSof each promotion and the rules regarding bonuses and prizes in the casino you want to play at.
-Every reputable mobile casino always provides a link to these rules along with a description of the promotion, so it is not some secret weapon, just an offer on explicit and understandable terms.
+Every reputable mobile casino always provides a link to these rules along with a description of the promotion, so it is not some secret weapon, just an offer with explicit and understandable terms.